Enter

 owwwwwwwwwwwaaaaaaaa!!!!

-O'Hara: You must attend the morning ritual in
+O'Hara: You must attend the morning ritual in uniform.

 Lee: Outside.